hyperstudio/Annotation-Studio/README.md

 ### Compatible with the MIT Annotation Data Store
 https://github.com/hyperstudio/MIT-Annotation-Data-Store

-Set the data store up first, then point your annotation studio instance to the API in the application config file: application.sample.yml
+Set the data store up first, then rename application.sample.yml to application.yml and point your annotation studio instance to the API in that config file.

 ## Dependencies
 ### OKFN Annotator